-Most people give more importance to love and faith than they do to hope, but that’s not what Scripture says.
+Most people give more importance to love and faith than they do to hope.

 Since love is the greatest of the three, and hope is just before love, hope is the second greatest—even above faith.
-Hope is more powerful than they realize.
+Hope is more powerful than many realise.
 Something the Lord shared with me that really made this truth come alive is that hope is a positive imagination.

 Here, Paul said hope is for something that isn’t seen or present.
 Once it’s present, there’s no reason to hope for it.
 So, hope means looking at something that you can’t see.
 You may think, Well, if you can’t see it, how are you looking at it?

 You can see things with your heart, and this is what I believe the imagination is.

 Isaiah 26:3 says,

 Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.

 The word “mind” is translated “imagination” four other times in the Old Testament.
 So, you could say: “The Lord will keep you in perfect peace when your imagination is stayed upon Him.”